-Please note - you can save 10% on all these prices for a limited time by using Biostrap discount code ALEX when you order directly through the Biostrap.com website.
+Please note - you can save 10% on all these prices for a limited time by using Biostrap discount code 10FERGUS when you order directly through the Biostrap.com website.

 The Biostrap is available now directly from the company without any lead times or production delays.

 Some companies like Oura Ring or WHOOP are known to have delivery times anywhere from 2-3 weeks to a few months.
 Biostrap’s availability is what initially interested me.
 The device seemed to offer everything I was looking for in a wearable device and was immediately available.

-I ordered the basic ‘Biometric Set’ containing only the wristband (discount code ALEX saves 10%).
+I ordered the basic ‘Biometric Set’ containing only the wristband (discount code 10FERGUS saves 10%).
 I wanted to test out the product’s sensor and application before deciding if I wanted to invest in the company’s foot accelerometer sensor.